tom-ferragut/tom-ferragut.github.io/_pages/research.md

 \[[Pdf](/_data/Tom_Ferragut_Phd.pdf)\]

 # Talks
 - <details><summary>
+February 2023: <i>Quasi-isometry classification of solvable Lie groups as Carnot type horospherical products.</i> University of Lausanne.</summary> <b> Abstract: </b>
+Horospherical products of two Gromov hyperbolic spaces where introduced to unify the construction of metric spaces such as Diestel-Leader graphs, the Sol geometry or treebolic spaces.
+In this talk we will first present the bases required to construct these horospherical products.
+Then, we will get interested in a geometric rigidity property of their quasi-isometries.
+Using this geometric rigidity in combination with Pansu derivative, we will show that in the context of Carnot groups, context that we will introduce during the talk, we can achieve a quasi-isometry classification for Carnot type horospherical products.</details>

+- <details><summary>
+January 2023: <i>Rigidity of quasi-isometries and geometry of horospherical products.</i> at Geometric Group Seminar, University of Münster.</summary> <b> Abstract: </b>
+Horospherical products of two Gromov hyperbolic spaces where introduced to unify the construction of metric spaces such as Diestel-Leader graphs, the Sol geometry or treebolic spaces.
+In this talk we will first recall all the bases required to construct these horospherical products, then we will study their large scale geometry through a descritption of their geodesics and visual boundary.
+Afterwards we will get interested in a geometric rigidity property of their quasi-isometries.
+This result will lead us to a description of the quasi-isometry group of solvable Lie groups constructed as horospherical products and to a new quasi-isometry classification for some solvable Lie groups.</details>

+- <details><summary>
+December 2022: <i>Geometry and rigidity of quasi-isometries of horospherical products.</i> at Topics in Geometric Analysis II (Fall2022), EPFL.</summary> <b> Abstract: </b>
+Horospherical products of two Gromov hyperbolic spaces where introduced to unify the construction of metric spaces such as Diestel-Leader graphs, the Sol geometry or treebolic spaces.
+In this talk we will first recall all the bases required to construct these horospherical products, then we will study their large scale geometry through a descritption of their geodesics and visual boundary.
+Afterwards we will get interested in a geometric rigidity property of their quasi-isometries.
+This result will lead us to a description of the quasi-isometry group of solvable Lie groups constructed as horospherical products and to a new quasi-isometry classification for some solvable Lie groups.</details>

+- <details><summary>
+December 2022: <i>Geometry and rigidity of quasi-isometries of horospherical products.</i> at Special Seminar, University of Fribourg.</summary> <b> Abstract: </b>
+Horospherical products of two Gromov hyperbolic spaces where introduced to unify the construction of metric spaces such as Diestel-Leader graphs, the Sol geometry or treebolic spaces.
+In this talk we will first recall all the bases required to construct these horospherical products, then we will study their large scale geometry through a descritption of their geodesics and visual boundary.
+Afterwards we will get interested in a geometric rigidity property of their quasi-isometries.
+This result will lead us to a description of the quasi-isometry group of solvable Lie groups constructed as horospherical products and to a new quasi-isometry classification for some solvable Lie groups.</details>

+- <details><summary>
 October 2022: <i>Geometry and quasi-isometry rigidity of horospherical products.</i> at Differential Topology Seminar, Kyoto University.</summary> <b> Abstract: </b>